Evan-R/modules/src/Selene/Components/DependencyInjection/README.md

 ### Injecting a class instance as service

-There're a situations where it's not possible for a service being created by the container.
-Therefor you my inject a class instance as a service.
+There're situations where it's not possible for a service being created by the container.
+Therefor you may inject a class instance as a service.

 ```php
 <?php